In re Baylor Medical Center at Garland, No. 06-0491 (Tex. Aug. 29, 2008)(Brister)

 Justice Johnson filed a dissenting opinion.

-case, the jury found for the defendant hospital, but the trial judge granted a new trial, allegedly based
+malpractice case, the jury found for the defendant hospital, but the trial judge granted a new trial,

-days after it is signed.[4]
-As that deadline has passed, we can hardly ask the new judge to reconsider
+75 days after it is signed.[4]
+As that deadline has passed, we can hardly ask the new judge to

-this order if he has no power to do so.
-The hospital urges us to reconsider this deadline, pointing out
+reconsider this order if he has no power to do so.
+The hospital urges us to reconsider this

-as a case is still pending.
-Accordingly, we abate this proceeding for the current judge to reconsider
+long as a case is still pending.
+Accordingly, we abate this proceeding for the current judge to

 I. Background

-Garland.
+at Garland.
 The case was tried to a jury, which found in Baylor’s favor.
-On May 6, 2005, Judge Joe Cox
+On May 6, 2005, Judge Joe

-signed a final take-nothing judgment, but 82 days later granted a new trial after further hearings.
-Baylor
+Cox signed a final take-nothing judgment, but 82 days later granted a new trial after further

 In the meantime Judge Nancy Thomas succeeded Judge Cox, so we abated the case pursuant to